microbma/microbma.github.io/project/SMAG.md

 All the main figures and supplementary figures related to paper are avalibale at [figshare](https://doi.org/10.6084/m9.figshare.22126199.v2);

 All the supplementary table files related the findings are available at [Zenodo](https://doi.org/10.5281/zenodo.7941562).

+Other associated data supporting the findings are available from the corresponding author(bma@zju.edu.cn) upon reasonable request.
+Also you can contact lucy20@zju.edu.cn for details.